Image

 Unless you have an alternative source of income it's likely to be the age at which you stop working and retire.

 Candid Example Mrs Haste retires at 60 and buys a single life level annuity with her £100,000 pension fund, providing an income of nearly £7,000 a year.
-Had she delayed until 65 the growth in her pension fund and and higher annuity rate means she'll receive an annual income of nearly £10,000.
+Had she delayed until 65 let's assume the growth in her pension fund and and higher annuity rate mean she'll receive an annual income of nearly £10,000.
 However, thanks to the income she's already received it would have taken Mrs Haste until around age 79 for the total income received via the delayed pension to exceed that of the pension taken at 60.

-However, as you get older the annuity rate may not increase by as much as you'd expect, due to 'mortality drag'.
+But, as you get older the annuity rate may not increase by as much as you'd expect, due to 'mortality drag'.

 If you delay buying an annuity you'd expect the rate you get to increase (ignoring interest rate movements etc).
 This is probably true, but it might not increase by as much as you'd expect for two reasons (let's assume you delay buying from age 60 to 65):